HMS Carysfort (R25): Operational service

 After returning to Britain early in 1946, Carysfort was placed in reserve at Portsmouth, briefly recommissioning in 1947 for a training cruise to the Mediterranean before returning to reserve.
 She was modernised by Yarrows at their Scotstoun shipyard between 23 January 1954 and 14 December 1956, and then re-entered service as part of the 6th Destroyer Squadron.
 Carysfort served two commissions with the 6th Squadron, with the flotilla alternating between home waters and the Mediterranean.
 From 1956 to 1958 R J Trowbridge captained her in the Mediterranean.
 In 1959 Carysfort was part of the Home Fleet and took part in 'Navy Days' in Portsmouth during that year.
 In September 1959, Carysfort transferred to the 8th Destroyer Squadron as a replacement for Cheviot, arriving at the Squadron's base at Singapore in November that year.
 She subsequently served in the Far East during the Indonesian Confrontation.

 Between November 1962 and May 1964 she underwent a refit at Gibraltar and then joined the 27th Escort Squadron and spent two deployments in the Mediterranean and Far East.
 In June 1966, Carysfort was ordered to the Seychelles when labour disputes brought the threat of violence.
 While no intervention by the destroyer was needed in the end, the ship's crew suffered an outbreak of dysentery while at the Seychelles, forcing the temporary introduction of quarantine measures aboard the ship to control the outbreak.
+She was the Teignmouth Regatta guardship from 19-23 August 1967 when the public was allowed to board.
 Her last deployment was to the Far East between 20 November 1967 and 14 November 1968.

 She remained in the Active Fleet until February 1969 when she was placed in Reserve.
 After being placed on the Disposal List she was sold on 20 October 1970 to BISCO for demolition by J Cashmore.
 She arrived in tow at the breakers yard in Newport on 15 November that year.